openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-uiAbility.md

 onShare(wantParam:{ [key: string]: Object }): void;

-Called by this UIAbility to set data to share. **ohos.extra.param.key.shareUrl** indicates the online address of the service.
+Called by this UIAbility to set data to share in the cross-device sharing scenario.

 **System capability**: SystemCapability.Ability.AbilityRuntime.AbilityCore